TeenLife

 OVERNIGHT SUMMER PROGRAM LISTINGS

-Learn to start a business, speak a language, write code or climb a mountain; travel far or stick close to home; spend a week, a month, or all summer.
-All the options are here.
-And many programs offer grants or scholarships.
+Make this your summer to take a chance, explore the world, and learn something new.
+We have a program that fits your schedule and budget in our listings.
+Learn to start a business, speak a language, write code or climb a mountain.
+Travel far or stick close to home.
+Spend a week, a month, or all summer.
+We've got lots of options — and many programs offer grants or scholarships.

 Academic Overnight Summer Programs

 The ACLU National Advocacy Institute brings high school students together to participate in a week-long, firsthand learning experience for the next generation of social justice advocates.
-Through seminars, lectures, and policy debates with ACLU lawyers and activists, students will explore the complex nature of issue advocacy, legal strategy, and real-world political decision making.
+Through seminars, lectures, and policy debates with ACLU lawyers and activists, students will explore the complex nature of issue advocacy, legal strategy, and real-world political decision-making.

 At Adelphi University’s top-ranked Pre-College Program, you’ll live on our beautiful campus and take a class in the kind of exciting, challenging subject you dream about.
 Experience fun social events, college readiness workshops, excursions to nearby New York City, and mentoring from professors.
 Plus, you’ll earn three transferable college credits.

 Alfred University offers summer programs in astronomy, art, creative writing, ceramic and glass engineering, robotics, theater, equestrian, and swimming.
-New this year, we will be offering a boys and girls basketball camp (residential) as well as a Chamber Music Institute and a camp on “Optics (non-physics)” to answer the question “Why does it look like that?”
+New this year, we will be offering a boys and girls basketball camp (residential) as well as a Chamber Music Institute and a camp on “Optics (non-physics)” to answer the question, “Why does it look like that?”
 Students enjoy learning, making friends and experiencing life on a college campus.

-Andover Summer at Phillips Academy offers a rigorous, engaging academic program for middle and high school students, with day and boarding programs available on our 500-acre Andover cam-pus.
+Andover Summer at Phillips Academy offers a rigorous, engaging academic program for middle and high school students, with day and boarding programs available on our 500-acre Andover campus.
 With over 60 courses, Andover’s summer programs serve students from all over the world.

 This summer, prepare for your college future with exciting and challenging summer programs for high school students at Boston University Summer Term.
-With five programs to choose from you can earn college credit, discover new subject areas, perform cutting edge research in university labs, or immerse yourself in hands-on learning.
+With five programs to choose from, you can earn college credit, discover new subject areas, perform cutting-edge research in university labs, or immerse yourself in hands-on learning.

-Each summer, talented high school students from around the world enroll in Brown Pre College Programs to experience Ivy League academics and prepare for a successful transition to college.
-More than 300 courses, in one to seven-week sessions on campus, online, or around the world.
+Each summer, talented high school students worldwide enroll in Brown Pre College Programs to experience Ivy League academics and prepare for a successful transition to college.
+More than 300 courses in one to seven-week sessions on campus, online, or around the world.

 The Pre-College Program in American History hosted by the National Institute of American History & Democracy at William & Mary College engages rising high school juniors and seniors in an interdisciplinary approach to learning history during visits to historic sites in Virginia.
 Students earn 4 hours of transferrable college credit during the three-week residential program.